Gursewak-Uppal/Track-Working-Hours/README.md

 ## Setup

 - Go to lib/utils/app_utils.dart and set you current latitude and longitude (projectLat & projectLong).
-- Make sure your current location is on during app testing.
+- Make sure your current location is ON during app testing.

 ## Gif